 The biggest misconception [by a new customer] is that the system is going to offset more than they think it is.
-The reality is that you are talking about a technology that on most big commercial projects it takes a big system to offset 20 percent of their electric needs.
-After they realize that, then it’s time talk about return on investment.
+The reality is that you are talking about a technology, that on most big commercial projects, takes a big system to offset 20 percent of their electric needs.
+After they realize that, then it’s time to talk about return on investment.

 Commercial Solar Installers

-Here’s a list of some commercial solar installers across the U.S. Also, be sure to check out the lists of solar contractors on our state pages, too.
+Here’s a list of some commercial solar installers across the U.S. Also, be sure to check out the lists of solar contractors on our state pages.

 Bakersfield, CA 93380 855-800-7652